binDongKim/javascript-itself/README.md

 ## About Window.getComputedStyle() and element's style property

 >The returned object of getComputedStyle is the same type as the object returned from the element's style property; however, the two objects have different purposes.
 The object returned from getComputedStyle is read-only and can be used to inspect the element's style.
 The element.style object should be used to set styles on a specific element.
+Plus, as you may assume, getComputedStyle returns the absolute/computed values while element's style property returns the relative values such as percentage.